gum3k/geoguessr-pg/locations/README.md

 The application can visualize the generated points and the locations with Street View coverage using the `visualize_points` module.
 You can enable this by setting the flags `VISUALIZE_POINTS` and `VISUALIZE_LOCATIONS` in the script.

+### 5. Lookup Tables

+Generator uses a lookup table (csv file with all previously found street view points).
+You can update it automatically with all locations from `locations_sets` by executing `to_lookup.py`.

 ## Customizing and Modifying

 You can modify various parts of the code to suit your needs.
 For example: